Paloftzer/TSWCharCreator/README.md

 Necromancy
 Resurrection

 # Weakness Explanation
-Slow Start - *Your body takes a bit of time before you can start using all of your power* Heavy Strain - *Your abilities take a big tull on your stamina* Low Temper - *Your character has a low temper and is prone to easily get angry and violent* Ability Backlash - *Your abilities are too powerful for your body, using an ability will have a huge backlash on your body, shattering and breaking your bones*
+Slow Start - *Your body takes a bit of time before you can start using all of your power* Heavy Strain - *Your abilities take a big toll on your stamina* Low Temper - *Your character has a low temper and is prone to easily get angry and violent* Ability Backlash - *Your abilities are too powerful for your body, using an ability will have a huge backlash on your body, shattering and breaking your bones*
 Arrogant Nature - *Your character has an arrogant nature and is prone to underestimate their opponent and will often let them attack and power up*
 Asthma - *Your character uses more stamina wile running and can sometimes collapse* Easily distracted - *Your character has a low focus and is easily distracted by their surroundings making them an easy target to hit*
-Flat Earther - *Your character thinks the earth is flat and therefore cannot navigate through space* Grounded - *Your character cannot leave the planet* Fear of Heights - *Your character has a fear of heights so they have a hard time with flying* Social Anxiety - *Your character preforms worse if they are fighting in a team* Lazy - *Your character is lazy and wont bother using all of their power*
+Flat Earther - *Your character thinks the earth is flat and therefore cannot navigate through space* Grounded - *Your character cannot leave the ground* Fear of Heights - *Your character has a fear of heights so they have a hard time with flying* Social Anxiety - *Your character preforms worse if they are fighting in a team* Lazy - *Your character is lazy and wont bother using all of their power* Unstable Abilities - *Your character is prone to use their abilities randomly and out of their control* Gambling Addict - *Your character is addicted to gambling*

 # Items and their abilities
 Senzu Bean - *A magical bean that heals all wounds and recovers all lost stamina*